canonical/loki-k8s-operator/INTEGRATING.md

 This library provides two main objects:

-- `LogProxyProvider`: This object can be used by any charmed operator that needs to act as a Log Proxy to Loki by implementing the provider side of `loki_push_api` relation interface.
+- `LogProxyProvider`: This object may be used by any charmed operator that wants to act as a log proxy to Loki by implementing the provider side of the `loki_push_api` relation interface.
-For instance a Grafana agent or Promtail charmed operator that receives logs from a workload and forward them to Loki.
+For instance, a Grafana agent or Promtail charmed operator receiving logs from a workload and forwarding them to Loki.

 - `LogProxyConsumer`: This object can be used by any K8s charmed operator that needs to send log to Loki through a Log Proxy by implementing the consumer side of the `loki_push_api`